Please accept our cookies to get the best experience of our website.

 The Mass Balance model will enable us to demonstrate our commitment to physical sustainable palm and palm kernel oil.
 It also enhances the physical flow of certified palm and palm kernel oil into our value chain.

 In addition to using Mass Balance-certified palm and palm kernel oil, we would like to increase our support for sustainable palm oil production with even more specific targeting of small farmers and local initiatives in palm-growing countries in the future.
 We need solutions and projects that enable small farmers to increase productivity on their plantations.

 We aim to change the entire market in this way, so that only sustainably produced palm and palm kernel oil is available in the future.

 The first example of this is the three-year program started in Honduras in the summer of 2013 by our Laundry & Home Care business unit, the Solidaridad development organization and other partners.
 Our common goal is to create a sustainable supply chain for palm and palm kernel oil that can be certified under the RSPO criteria.
-This project is aimed at making Honduras the first country to be changed over almost completely to sustainable palm oil production.
+This project aims to help Honduras become the first country to change almost completely over to sustainable palm oil production.